bones0xab/Tp_Java/TP8/README.md

 ![image](https://github.com/user-attachments/assets/64beed09-ab08-4c35-833b-55d153d8e293)

-it's the output start from `int 0 with the 100 times repeatedly` and you can see the disorder of them .
+it's the output starting from `int 0 with the 100 times repeatedly` and you can see their disorder.